lars1808/Block-Dodge-Parry-SRD-2/character-improvement.md

 If within the fiction the player characters are simply *superior* to their opponents, all their attacks are Enhanced.
 This allows for a degree of power fantasy, without necessarily introducing a severe power creep.
 Use HP as a general guideline; if a player character's max HP is at least 8 points higher than their opponent's max HP, it can be assumed that they are skilled enough to land Enhanced blows.
 By the time a player character has 12 max HP, they'd definitely make short work of a bandit with 3 HP.

 These rules can also apply to NPCs; a superior NPC might act as a one-being detachment, and a horde of inferior NPCs might need to group together to land effective blows (with the PCs basically becoming the one-person detachments).
-See *Features* in *Friends, Foes & Monsters* on [page 67](#Features) for more.
+See [*Features* in *Friends, Foes & Monsters*](/friends-foes-monsters#features) for more.

 ## Gaining More HP